marshallfungai/CyberSecurity/README.md

 - alert of any changes to any plugin (authorized or unauthorized)
 - recovery mode by replacing with uchanged version or any up-to-date plugin version from the owner

-## Bash
-Collection of scripts in bash for different security situations